-Which credit card is best when you're staying at a Holiday Inn?
+Which credit card is best when you're staying at a Holiday Inn? - CNN Underscored

 Should you get the IHG Premier or IHG Traveler credit card?

 If you expect to make a Holiday Inn or other IHG hotel a regular stop when travel resumes broadly, then having one of the two IHG cards is a no-brainer.
 Thanks to all its benefits, we recommend the IHG Premier card over the IHG Traveler card.
-With a much higher 140,000-point sign-up bonus, automatic Platinum status and an annual night certificate starting in your second year, the $89 annual fee is well worth the cost.
+With a much higher 125,000-point sign-up bonus plus a reward night certificate, automatic Platinum status and additional reward night certificates each year starting in your second year, the $89 annual fee is well worth the cost.

 With that being said, the IHG Traveler card is one of the better no-annual-fee cards when it comes to benefits.
 So if you really don’t think you’ll get enough value from the IHG Premier card to cover the annual fee, you’ll still get your fourth night free on IHG award redemptions and cell phone protection with the IHG Traveler card.

 And if you don’t expect to consistently stay at any IHG properties even when travel gets back underway, you might be better off with a different card.
-If that’s you, check out our list of the best credit cards of 2021 to find an option that better fits your lifestyle.
+If that’s you, check out our list of the best travel credit cards of 2021 to find an option that better fits your lifestyle.

 Learn more about the IHG Premier credit card.